zawho/weather-app/README.md

 12/4/23 - I am now beginning the weather app project as part of the The Odin Project's Javascript track.
 I will be making a simple web app that displays 3-day weather forecasts for any location around the world thanks to WeatherAPI.
 The focus of this project is to practice using promises, async/await, and fetching data from an API.

+12/18/23 - I have finished the weather app.
+I focused on implementing what I recently learned about promises, async functions, and APIs.
+I wrote a few extra functions for retrieving and processing hourly and tomorrow forecast data, but I did not implement them into the page in order to save time.
+I also kept the overall styling rather simple.